malvern-cads/malvern-cads.github.io/README.md

 This is the official website for CADS.

-The website is available on the GitHub subdomain at [malvern-cads.github.io](https://malvern-cads.github.io/) and *soon* we might have a FQDN.
+The website is available on the GitHub subdomain at [malvern-cads.github.io](https://malvern-cads.github.io/) and [cadscheme.co.uk](https://cadscheme.co.uk).

 ## ✔️ Todo